lead time vs cycle time

 DORA metrics

-There are two ways to calculate Lead Time for Changes to spot bottlenecks and assess areas for improvement.
+There are two ways to calculate lead time for changes vs cycle time to spot bottlenecks and assess areas for improvement.

 The traditional way means asking your developers about their average Lead Time for Changes, manually checking Jira statuses, creating reports, and holding daily standups to gather all information to obtain a clear overview.